filipeandrade6/pedeai-k8s/README.md

 #### Github Actions

 - Configure the repository secrets.
-- Go to actions and manually run **Provision k8s Cluster and Ingress/LB** Github Action.
+- PR to main branch or go to actions and manually run **Provision k8s Cluster and Ingress/LB** Github Action.

 #### Locally